 All of our pain is created by the cultured, habituated, and addictive illusion of separation.
 We feel and think that we are separate from the rest of creation.
 This sense of separateness permeates all aspects of our lives.
 Being born into an earthly plane where we learn our sense of separateness in the preverbal period, we begin to develop basic fear patterns before we can even speak.

-We learn this feeling state as the feeling of “what it feels like to be me” in most biological families of origin.
+We learn this feeling state as the feeling of “what it feels like to be me” in our biological family of origin.

 Each one of these fears leads to the next fear construct: